-This book was first published in 1996 by Facts On File.
 Although many dictionaries of classical mythology existed, we felt there was a great need for one on the many aspects of ancient Roman religion, such as priesthoods, sacrifices, temples, altars, cult objects, burial rites, superstition and magic, as well as the numerous deities and religions.
-Over 1,400 entries and 120 of our own line drawings and photographs are accompanied by suggestions for further reading, and an index gives easy access to the topics.This book is now published in paperback by Oxford University Press.
+Over 1,400 entries and 120 of our own line drawings and photographs are accompanied by suggestions for further reading, and an index gives easy access to the topics.This book is now published in paperback by Oxford University Press (ISBN978-0195142334).
+You can buy it in the UK here and in the US here.
+The hardback was originally published by Facts On File (ISBN 978-0816030057), and you might be able to buy a copy here.

 ‘Lesley and Roy Adkins have succeeded in producing a clear and informative work of reference…. and I welcome its addition to both my library and personal bookshelves’ (Miranda J. Green in The Antiquaries Journal)